legoandmars/GorillaTagMapProject/README.md

 ## Triggers
 This project contains several triggers meant to add functionality and make map-making easier.
 These triggers have a physical appearance to make things easier for map makers.
 This physical appearance is removed on build, though, so don't worry about it ending up in the final map - it's all taken care of for you.

-There's 2 propeties found on all Triggers:
+There are 2 properties found on all Triggers:
 - Touch Type
     - What the player has to touch the trigger with to make it trigger
     - Valid values: Heads/Arms/Any